Justin Graham: Zalakerámia-ZTE KK (2014)

 In August 2014, Graham signed with Hungarian club Zalakerámia ZTE.
 He left the club in late November after appearing in seven games.
 In those seven games, he averaged 9.7 points, 4.9 rebounds, 4.6 assists and 2.1 steals per game.

 Second Inter Bratislava stint (2014–2015)

 On December 6, 2014, Graham signed with Inter Bratislava for the rest of the 2014–15 season, returning to the club for a second stint.
-He helped the club win the 2015 Slovakian Cup title, but they could not overcome eventual champions MBK Rieker Komárno in the playoffs.
+He helped the club win the 2015 Slovak Cup title, but they could not overcome eventual champions MBK Rieker Komárno in the playoffs.
 In 26 games for the club in 2014–15, he averaged 10.0 points, 5.8 rebounds, 3.0 assists and 2.2 steals per game.

 Canterbury Rams (2016)

 On March 25, 2016, Graham signed with the Canterbury Rams as injury replacement for Jamie Adams.
 He made his debut for the Rams later that day, recording 13 points, 3 rebounds, 4 assists, 1 steal and 1 block in 31 minutes of action as a starter in a 98–94 win over the Southland Sharks.
 On April 25, in his ninth game for the Rams, Graham was forced to hobble off the court with a knee injury after just three minutes and did not return.
 Four days later, he was ruled out for three weeks with a medial collateral ligament (MCL) sprain to his knee.
 He returned to the line-up on May 25, winning the battle over Jamie Adams for the Rams' second import spot for the NBL playoffs.
 The Rams finished the regular season in first place with a 13–5 record.
 In their semi-final match-up with the fourth-seeded Super City Rangers, the Rams were outclassed and heavily defeated 104–85.
 In 11 games for the Rams, he averaged 6.5 points, 3.5 rebounds, 2.1 assists and 1.0 steals per game.